 Figure 8 Functionalisation process (adapted from Atif and Inam 2016)

 This review revolves around the theoretical framework, the concept of nanoparticles and agglomeration and the properties of nanoparticle agglomerates.
 Part of the review discusses agglomeration as a key issue preventing nanocomposites from becoming of general use.
-Furthermore, this review discusses the factors affecting nanocomposites from becoming general use, Nanoparticles aggregation/agglomeration in polymer particulate nanocomposites and Reasons and remedies for the agglomeration.
-The theoretical framework comprises of different models explaining the concept of nanoparticles, nanocomposites and agglomerates.
+Furthermore, this review discusses the factors affecting nanocomposites from becoming general use, Nanoparticle aggregation/agglomeration in polymer particulate nanocomposites and Reasons and remedies for the agglomeration.
+The theoretical framework comprises different models explaining the concept of nanoparticles, nanocomposites and agglomerates.
 The concept of nanoparticles was described with properties which included the mechanical, thermal and electrical properties of nanoparticles agglomerates.
 Reasons and remedies for the agglomeration describe the nature of organic solvents, methods of dispersion for carbon nanotubes and multi-layer graphene, the functionalisation process for carbon nanotubes and multi-layer Graphene and the concept of Hybrid nanofillers.

 K. Rishi, V. Narayanan, G. Beaucage, A. McGlasson, V. Kuppa, J. Ilavsky and M. Rackaitis, A thermal model to describe kinetic dispersion in rubber nanocomposites: The effect of mixing time on dispersion, Polymer, 2019, 175, 272–282.